NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6BBA(B)
     - Changed to be 6B(B)
     - Bounces
+- 6BBA(A) comes out six frames sooner
 - 6BBAB(B)
     - Transition from 6BBAB is two frames faster
     - Now bounces
+- 6BBAB(A)
-- 6BBAB(A) transition from 6BBAB is two frames faster
+    - Transition from 6BBAB is two frames faster
+    - Second wave of bugs comes out four frames sooner
 - 6A
     - 6A changed to be BB(A)
     - Bugs bite every 5 frames instead of 4 frames
     - Bugs bite every 12 frames instead of 2 frames on block
     - When finisher in combo, changed to be old 6A animation but double bugs
-        - Bugs bite every 5 frames instead of 4
+        - Bugs bite every 5 frames instead of 4 frames
-        - Bugs bite every 4 frames instead of 2 on block
+        - Bugs bite every 4 frames instead of 2 frames on block
 - 6A(A) added as 5A
 - 4B
     - Hitbox appears 1 frame sooner